BasselFouad/EZC3D-TASK/ReadMe.md

 Implement a skeleton Electron and Angular application that can be used to validate the viability of working with C3D files from Typescript.
 Specifically, such application should:
 * Prompt the user an action trigger to select a c3d file, from the filesystem of the local machine
 * Pass the c3d path to the readC3D(path) function of the provide Wasm library
-* Expect a serialized json as reply as …
+* Expect a serialized json as reply (as showed by the c3d_wrapper.cpp testMessage function)
 * Presents resulting fields to the user, to show highlights of the content in a human readable format and intuitive visualization

 _Bonus:_

-* Recompile EZC3D with this additional functionality …
+* Recompile EZC3D to actually implement the readC3d functionalitiy to return the "3D kinematics" contained in the example Vicon.c3d.